Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 17 Desember 2025 13.47.16 UTC
+- WIB: Rabu, 17 Desember 2025 14.31.14 UTC
-- WITA: Rabu, 17 Desember 2025 14.47.16 UTC
+- WITA: Rabu, 17 Desember 2025 15.31.14 UTC
-- WIT: Rabu, 17 Desember 2025 15.47.16 UTC
+- WIT: Rabu, 17 Desember 2025 16.31.14 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: technology
+Kategori: inspirational